-The term 'Collective Investment Fund (CIF)' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Collective Investment Fund (CIF)' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A collective investment fund is a vehicles that manages a combined group of trust accounts.
 They are sometimes called collective investment trusts.
 Trust companies or banks operate these funds.
 The idea behind them is to pool together the funds and assets of organizations and individuals so that the managers can create bigger and better diversified portfolios.

 Two types of these CIFs exist.
 A1 funds are combined together so that their operators can effectively reinvest or initially invest them.
 With A2 funds, trusts contribute assets that are not subject to any federal income taxes.